laffed/react-native-mmkv-storage/docs/loaderclass.md

 ## initialize

-Initialize the MMKV Instance with the selected properties.
+Initializes the MMKV Instance with the selected properties.
 Returns an MMKV Instance that you can use.
+The initialize method should be called after all other configuration methods that are desired have been called (aka the initialize method should be called on the final MMKVStorage class instance).

 ```js
 import MMKVStorage from "react-native-mmkv-storage";